noahgade/NonlinearPermutedGrangerCausality/Application Data/README.md

 ## Application Data

-Folder contains code used to generate application data files.
+Folder contains data used for application study.